39 Logistic Regression

 Learning as a MLE problem

-Recall that the learning of the linear regression can be formulated as an MLE problem
+Recall in Section 26.2 that the learning of the linear regression can be formulated as an MLE problem

 where the posterior probability of the label \mathbb{P}_{Y \mid \mathbf{X}} \left( y_{i} \mid \mathbf{x}_{i} \right) follows a univariate Gaussian distribution with the mean \mathbf{w}^{T} \mathbf{x} + b and a known variance \sigma^{2}.